 The Antigua Naval Dockyard and Related Archaeological Sites are late 18th, early 19th century defensive structures made by the British Navy.

+They were built in an ideal natural setting, around a series of bays known as the English Harbour.
 Enslaved laborers from plantations in the vicinity were sent to work on the dockyard.
 A wide range of buildings has survived.
-They were built in the Georgian style, with some modifications for the tropic climate.
+They were built in the Georgian style, with some modifications for the tropical climate.

 Map of Antigua Naval DockyardLoad map

 Nelson’s Dockyard is Antigua’s main historic “attraction” (excluding its now sadly decaying old cricket ground!) so inevitably we visited it during a stopover there in Jan 2012 even though it didn’t then appear on either UNESCO’s Inscribed or T List.
 Somehow we had the feeling that it could be “fattened up” to become Antigua’s first WHS nomination – so it was a pleasant surprise just a few days later to discover that it had indeed been made Antigua’s sole T List entry!